rwidjaja/atscale-gatling-core/README.md

 Runs Gatling Tests.
 Project uses Maven to manage compilation, and testing.

-The core goal of this project is to fully automate the testing process by pulling queries from the AtScale database where each query is logged.
-Then to automate running those queries before and after version upgrades to build confidence that the upgrade will go smoothly in customer environments.
+The core goal of this project is to fully automate the testing process by pulling queries from the AtScale database where each user query is logged.
+These queries are typically generated via interactions with a BI tool which passes them to AtScale for execution.
+Once we have retrieved the queries we automate running the queries before and after version upgrades to build confidence that the upgrade will go smoothly in customer environments.
+This facilitates testing of the AtScale platform without having to invoke BI tooling.

 This project was built using temurin-21 open jdk.
 It provides Gatling tests for both the AtScale JDBC endpoint and the AtScale XMLA endpoint.
+JDBC leverages the gatling-jdbc-plugin.
+XMLA is SOAP over HTTP.
+HTTP requires no additional or special support as it is standard for Gatling.
 For additional information on Gatling JDBC see: https://github.com/galax-io/gatling-jdbc-plugin/tree/main/src/test

-Gatling is generating an HTML formatted report, which can be found under: target/gatling.
-In the report, Gatling test results are categorized as OK or KO with KO being the opposite of OK meaning not OK.
+Gatling generates HTML formatted reports, which can be found under: target/gatling.
+In the reports, Gatling test results are categorized as OK or KO with KO being the opposite of OK meaning not OK.

-Prerequisites
+It's possible to run and extend this project.
+However, we believe there is an easier path.
+Our intent for this project is to build a jar that gets uploaded to Maven Central.
+Then to use that jar in a far simpler project.
+Refer to the https://github.com/AtScaleInc/atscale-gatling project for a much easier way to run Gatling tests against AtScale.

+Prerequisites should you choose to run this project:

 Add a properties file named system.properties to the src/test/resources directory modeled like the example_system.properties file in the same directory.